How is CHPL Funded?

 Financial Reporting and Audits

-The Library’s excellence in financial reporting was once again recognized through receipt of both the Auditor of State Award of Distinction and also a Certificate of Achievement from the Government Finance Officers Association for its 2017 Comprehensive Annual Financial Report (CAFR).
+The Library’s excellence in financial reporting was once again recognized through receipt of both the Auditor of State Award of Distinction and also a Certificate of Achievement from the Government Finance Officers Association for its 2020 Annual Comprehensive Financial Report (ACFR).
 Copies of the Library’s annual financial reports from 1999 to present may be accessed from the Ohio Auditor of State’s website, opens a new window.